Potterspury

-Potterspury is a populous village and civil parish in West Northamptonshire, England.
-The nearest main town is Milton Keynes, the centre of which is about 7 miles south-east.
+Potterspury is a village and civil parish in West Northamptonshire, England.
+The nearest major settlement is Milton Keynes, the centre of which is about 7 miles south-east.
 At the time of the 2011 census, the parish's population (including Furtho) was 1,453 people.

 The village's name is a concatenation.
 It was originally cognate with Perry and sometimes written as such, implying pear tree or orchard.
 Several places are named such regionally.
 The helpful (disambiguatory) prefix 'Potters', seen by the 15th century, is a nod to the very old, important potteries here.
 (Note: Britain's most populous place prefixed Potters is Potters Bar, 40 miles away; Paulerspury is less than 2.)

 An alternative is "Estpury", seen in 1452.

 Geography

 Potterspury is on the A5 road, formerly the Roman road of Watling Street between Towcester six miles to the north and Stony Stratford a mile to the south.
 The village sits at the edge of Whittlewood Forest, a relatively large ancient woodland to the west that was part of the original estate of the Duke of Grafton.
 Much of this is an SSSI, recognising its biodiversity and providing strong protection against built environment encroachment.
 Parts are open to the public in the Spring but most footpaths and bridleways adjoin the area, some linking into the Chiltern Hills (Chilterns).

 Stony Stratford and Towcester have nearby substantial shopping areas.

 Nearby villages comprise Wicken, Deanshanger, Grafton Regis, Alderton and Yardley Gobion.